In this post, we’ll take a close look at what to consider when companies look for an offshore software development...

 - So…which is better?

 First things first – what exactly is fixed price and time and material models in software development?

 In simple terms:

 - Fixed Price: As the name suggests, it’s when you and your software development company agree on a fixed amount for the whole project (or its part).

-- Time and Material (T&M): It’s when the price you pay reflects the actual time spent by developers working on the project along with any other people like project managers, team leads, etc., their hourly rates, and the resources used in the process.
+- Time and Material (T&M): It’s when the price you pay reflects the actual time spent by developers working on the project and any other people like project managers, team leads, etc., their hourly rates, and the resources used in the process.

 Both are based on different assumptions and reflect a completely different way of looking at software development projects (think waterfall vs agile).